Storage Overview

 - Need high availability

-- Require robust querying
+- Require server-side querying

 - Have existing SQL Server infrastructure

-- Need enterprise-grade reliability
+- Need high reliability

 Use SQLite when: